 Granted, not all writing is meant for others’ eyes, such as diaries or personal journals.
-But for some reluctant writers, encouraging them to produce polished final drafts of their stories and reports can make the whole writing ordeal worthwhile.
+But for some reluctant writers, offering publishing ideas—and encouraging them to produce polished final drafts of their stories and reports—can make the whole writing ordeal worthwhile.

 Non-Crafty Publishing Ideas and Projects for Kids

 Publishing a project can be as simple as neatly rewriting the final draft and sharing it with Dad or Grandma.
 But there are loads of other ways to showcase a piece of writing, from plain and simple to craftily creative.

 Since not every child will enjoy the creative element of publishing, an older student, or one who is not keen on crafty projects, may prefer displaying his final draft in one of the following simple but effective ways.
 Check out these five easy publishing ideas!

 2. Mat Mount

-The quickest, easiest way to display your child’s story is to affix it to a slightly larger sheet of colored construction paper.
+The quickest, easiest way to display your child’s story is to affix it to a slightly larger sheet of colored scrapbook or construction paper.
 The construction paper forms a simple mat that gives the final draft a polished, published look.

 This is another simple publishing idea.
 Your child can place his Writing Project inside a piece of 12- x 18-inch construction paper folded to resemble a book.
 Glue or staple the story or report inside.
 Have him draw a picture and write the story title on the cover of the “book.”

 4. Presentation Folder